- Academic English Studies (ESL)

 Welcome to college.
 Now what?

-Exploration and Discovery—better known as E&D— the course where you can immerse yourself in an array of the great texts (like Plato, Freud, the Bible, and Woolf); improve your writing, reading, and speaking skills; and discover what the liberal arts are really all about.
+Exploration and Discovery—better known as E&D— the course where you can immerse yourself in an array of the great texts (like Plato, Douglass, Marx, and Woolf); improve your writing, reading, and speaking skills; and discover what the liberal arts are really all about.

 This innovative, two-semester program will introduce you to important ideas and works in the tradition of the liberal arts, and help you develop the college-level skills necessary to succeed at Lewis & Clark—and beyond.
 We’re proud to offer such a unique opportunity to our first-year students.